nathmota/funda-analysis/docs/index.md

 ![raw data](figures/raw1.png)

 You can also check it up on [raw data](/data/raw/).
 It’s possible to see that it is going to take a lot of work.

-And so, the following province csv files were generated.
+And so, the following province CSV files were generated.
 The number corresponds to the quantity of listings returned:

 Drenthe - 1912

 Groningen - 1946

 Flevoland - 2161

 Friesland - 2280

 Zeeland - 3033

 Limburg - 4095

 Utrecht - 4146

 Overijssel - 4305

 Gelderland - 7410

 Zuid Holland - 9990

 Noord Brabant - 10004

 Noord Holland - 10004